docsforadobe/after-effects-plugin-guide/docs/aegps/implementation.md

 AEGPs are not loaded in a specific order.

-Check the version of the AEGP API (from within your AEGP’s entry point function) to confirm whether a given suite will be available.
+Check the version of the AEGP API (from within your AEGP's entry point function) to confirm whether a given suite will be available.

-AEGPs may also use any effect API suite function which doesn’t require a PF_ProgPtr (obtained by effects from PF_InData).
+AEGPs may also use any effect API suite function which doesn't require a PF_ProgPtr (obtained by effects from PF_InData).

 ---